-For this service, the department does not have specific standards for subcontracts or providers regarding training, age limitations, experience, or education, other than what would be contained in statute or administrative rules for this provider.
-Providers are responsible for ensuring that the contractor is qualified, trained, and reliable.
-Case Managers are responsible to monitor service provision to ensure services are provided in a safe and effective manner.
+For this service, the department does not have specific standards for the subcontracts or providers regarding training, age limitation, experience or education beyond those implemented by the contracting agency.
+Case managers are responsible to monitor service provision to ensure services are provided in a safe and effective manner.